Figure skating jumps: Execution

-According to scientist Deborah King from Ithaca College, there are basic physics common to all jumps, regardless of the skating techniques required to execute them.
-Factors such as angular momentum, the moment of inertia, angular acceleration, and the skater's center of mass determines if a jump is successfully completed.
+According to Deborah King and her colleagues from Ithaca College, there are basic physics common to all jumps, regardless of the skating techniques required to execute them.
+Factors such as angular momentum, the moment of inertia, angular acceleration, and the skater's center of mass determine if a jump is successfully completed.
 Unlike jumping from dry land, which is fundamentally a linear movement, jumping on the ice is more complicated because of angular momentum.
 For example, most jumps involve rotation.
 Scientist James Richards from the University of Delaware says successful jumps depend upon "how much angular momentum do you leave the ice with, how small can you make your moment of inertia in the air, and how much time you can spend in the air".
 Richards found that a skater tends to spend the same amount of time in the air when performing triple and quadruple jumps, but their angular momentum at the start of triples and quadruples is slightly higher than it is for double jumps.
-The key to completing higher-rotation jumps is how they control the moment of inertia.
+The key to completing higher-rotation jumps is controlling the moment of inertia.
 Richards also found that many skaters, although they were able to gain the necessary angular momentum for takeoff, had difficulty gaining enough rotational speed to complete the jump.
-King agrees, saying skaters must be in the air long enough, have enough jump height to complete the required revolutions, and the amount of vertical velocity they are able to gain as they jump off the ice, although different jumps require different patterns of movement.
+King and her colleagues agree that skaters must be in the air long enough, have enough jump height to complete the required revolutions, and gain enough vertical velocity as they jump off the ice.
+However, different jumps require different patterns of movement.
 Skaters performing quadruple jumps tend to be in the air longer and have more rotational speed.
-King also found that most skaters "actually tended to skate slower into their quads as compared to their triples", although the differences in the speed in which they approached triples and quadruples were small.
-King conjectured that slowing their approach into the jumps were due to skaters' "confidence and a feeling of control and timing for the jump", rather than any difference in how they executed them.
+King also found that most skaters "actually tended to skate slower into their quads as compared to their triples", although the differences in the speed at which they approached triples and quadruples were small.
+King conjectured that slowing their approach into the jumps was due to skaters' "confidence and a feeling of control and timing for the jump", rather than any difference in how they executed them.
 Vertical takeoff velocity, however, was higher for both quadruple and triple toe loops, resulting in "higher jumps and more time in the air to complete the extra revolution for the quadruple toe-loop".
 As Tanya Lewis of Scientific American puts it, executing quadruple jumps, which as of 2022, has become more common in both male and female single skating competitions, requires "exquisite strength, speed and grace".